Vivsi1/Vivsi1.github.io/_posts/2023-07-03-welcome-to-jekyll.markdown

 will produce the same output i.e. ENTER YOUR STRING HERE

 Numbers may be used outside " " for the purpose of calculations.
-Otherwise like letters they must be place in " ".
+Otherwise like letters they must be placed in " ".